orchid00/SWC_teachingnotes/CognitiveLoad.md

    echo mv $i $newname
 done
 ```
+Now students see that they need to change what we are modifying with the basename command.

-3. Let's replace i and newname with better variable names that are more representative of the files we are working with, in this case, R1 and R2.
+**Fade 3 Exercise** Let's replace i and newname with better variable names that are more representative of the files we are working with, in this case, R1 and R2.

 ```
 for ___ in *R1.fastq
 do